Web credit: The Mouth Matters

 Flossing benefits more than oral health:

-1. Improves Immunity: Did you know that flossing can protect you from germs and infection – beyond the gum line?
-It’s true; if excess bacteria accumulate on the teeth and gums, it can quickly travel through your throat or other parts of your body, such as lungs, causing a severe case of chronic asthma or pneumonia.
-So if you’re prone to upper respiratory infections like bronchitis, you best be vigilant with your oral health.
+1. Improves Immunity: Did you know flossing can protect you from germs and infection – beyond the gum line?
+It’s true; if excess bacteria accumulate on the teeth and gums, it can quickly travel through your throat or other body parts, such as the lungs, causing severe chronic asthma or pneumonia.
+So, if you’re prone to upper respiratory infections like bronchitis, you best be vigilant with your oral health.

 2. Prevents Obesity: Trying to shed a few pounds?
 I bet you would never guess that flossing is better for you than crash dieting.
-In fact, studies link plaque (or periodontal gum disease) to higher body fat.
-That means what you eat, and particularly what remains on your teeth after you eat, all contributes to weight gain.
+Studies link plaque (or periodontal gum disease) to higher body fat.
+That means what you eat contributes to weight gain, particularly what remains on your teeth after eating.

-3. Lowers Risk of Stroke: Medical researchers link oral health to heart health.
+3. Lower Risk of Stroke: Medical researchers link oral health to heart health.
 Why?
 Because patients who suffer from tooth decay and gum disease are more likely to fall victim to a stroke.
-So flossing, keeps your heart ticking healthy.
+So, flossing keeps your heart ticking and healthy.

-4. Helps Manage Blood Sugar: If your diabetic chances are you have gum disease (or periodontitis).
-Patients with uncontrolled diabetes are susceptible to dental problems-particularly bleeding, sensitivity, and infections of the gums, according to research from WebMD.
+4. Helps Manage Blood Sugar: If you are diabetic, you may have gum disease (or periodontitis).
+According to research from WebMD, patients with uncontrolled diabetes are susceptible to dental problems, particularly bleeding, sensitivity, and infections of the gums.

-This month the Associated Press published an interesting report about the weak evidence of flossing.
-However, the American Dental Association and the American Academy of Periodontology both agree that flossing helps.
+This month, the Associated Press published an interesting report about the weak evidence of flossing.
+However, the American Dental Association and the American Academy of Periodontology agree that flossing helps.

-Flossing is inexpensive and a relatively easy habit to adopt, carrying no risk.
+Flossing is inexpensive and a relatively easy habit to adopt, with no risk.
 So, why not floss?
-The mouth matters and simple oral health steps may prevent illnesses in many other areas in our body as we age.
+The mouth matters, and simple oral health steps may prevent illnesses in many other areas of our body as we age.

 Have a fabulous week,